fallen-icarus/cardano-swaps/README.md

 connection between the governance tokens and what actually happens with the stake/dApp.
 Finally, even if there was a trustless connection, there is no way to actually have all users express their own stake preferences when the stake is decided democratically.
-It is almost inevitable that the voting outcome will go against the wishes of some users.
-No matter how you look at it, LP based dApps are an existenstial problem for PoS blockchains.
+It is almost inevitable that the voting outcome will go against the wishes of some users. *This is in direct violation of the security assumptions of PoS.* No matter how you look at it, LP based dApps are an existenstial problem for PoS blockchains.
+As LP based dApps becomes more adopted, the underlying PoS blockchain will only become more centralized.
 LPs can never be used as the foundation for a trustless and decentralized PoS blockchain economy.

 ### Programmable Swaps